 - value embodied and inspirited knowledges as much as the rational

 - contribute to social movements

-This work is a response to Frantz Fanon’s call for a Psychology that commits to transforming the world, not knowing it; to revolution, not description; to creating possibilities, not exhausting them.
+This work is a response to Frantz Fanon’s call for a Psychology that commits to transforming the world, more than knowing it; to revolution, more than description; to creating possibilities, more than exhausting them.